AlcaydeKen/subscription-tracker-backend/README.md

 # 📅 Subscription Tracker Backend

-Subscription Tracker Backend is a Node.js/Express API for managing subscriptions and sending automated email reminders.
-It integrates MongoDB, Upstash, Nodemailer, and Arcjet to provide a secure, scalable backend system with workflow management, rate limiting, and proper authentication/authorization.
+Subscription Tracker Backend is a **Node.js/Express API** for managing subscriptions and sending automated email reminders.
+It integrates **MongoDB, Upstash, Nodemailer, and Arcjet** to provide a secure, scalable backend system with workflow management, rate limiting, bot detection and proper authentication/authorization.

 ## 🎯 Purpose

 This project was developed to provide a backend API for tracking user subscriptions, managing subscription data, sending automated reminders, and handling workflows efficiently.
-It demonstrates backend best practices, secure API design, database management, and automated workflows with rate limiting.
+It demonstrates backend best practices, secure API design, database management, and automated workflows with rate limiting and bot detection.

 ## 🧠 What I Learned
 - Designing RESTful APIs with Express
 - Connecting and managing MongoDB databases
 - Implementing automated email reminders using Nodemailer
 - Managing workflows and queues with Upstash
-- Securing APIs with rate limiting using Arcjet
+- Securing APIs with rate limiting and bot detection using Arcjet
 - Implementing authentication and role-based authorization
 - Structuring a backend project for scalability and maintainability
 - Error handling and validation in Node.js